| Canada & free trade with Asia

 China, Japan and Korea have all developed intricate trade ties with the

-USA; Canada needs to emulate the US
+USA; Canada needs to emulate the USFor

 a long time, Canada didn’t sign any trade accord with any Asian country